Second Battle of Sirte: Analysis

-Almost all authors have assessed the battle as a British victory, credited to the escort of light cruisers and destroyers which prevented the Italians from damaging the convoy by repulsing an Italian squadron composed of a battleship and two heavy cruisers during massed Axis air attacks.
-Some authors, while generally acknowledging the British success, write of the battle as a partial Italian achievement in delaying and turning the convoy aside.
-Nearly all sources acknowledge that the Italian fleet inflicted significant damage and several casualties on the British squadron while suffering minimal damage and no casualties in return.
-Axis aircraft caught the British convoy at sea, chased the surviving steamers to the harbour and more than 80 per cent of the supplies were lost.
-The British convoy operation was a strategic failure.
+Almost all historians have acknowledged the battle as a British victory, credited to the weak escort of light cruisers and destroyers which prevented the Italians from damaging the convoy, by repulsing an Italian squadron composed of a battleship and two heavy cruisers during massed Axis air attacks.

+Whilst acknowledging the British success, some authors write of the battle as a partial Italian success in delaying and turning the convoy aside.
+Nearly all sources agree that the Italian fleet inflicted significant damage and several casualties on the British squadron while suffering minimal damage and no casualties in return.

+In the following days, Axis aircraft caught the convoy at sea and chased the surviving steamers to the harbour; more than 80 per cent of the supplies were lost, making the British convoy operation a strategic failure.